santanupattanayak/santanupattanayak.github.io/_posts/2025-08-09-Agentic-AI-and-its-Knowledge-and-Decision-Boundaries.md

 An optimal agent should balance and optimize for:

-- Internal reasoning methods such as Chain of Thought (CoT), Tree of Thought (ToT), and Reflection.
+- **Internal reasoning methods** such as Chain of Thought (CoT), Tree of Thought (ToT), and Reflection.
-- External tools for acquiring information beyond its parametric knowledge.
+- **External tools** for acquiring information beyond its parametric knowledge.

 Over-optimizing for internal reasoning can be detrimental, especially for highly complex tasks.
-Therefore, in training agentic models, a key objective of SFT and alignment is to reduce unnecessary reliance on external tools while preserving task success.
+Therefore, in training agentic models, a key objective of SFT and alignment is to **reduce unnecessary reliance on external tools while preserving task success**.

 ## Techniques to align decision boundary to the knowledge boundary <a name="knowledge-decision-align"></a>